-We primarily focus our work in these areas by assessing the Trustees' judgements against available evidence, forming our own judgements, and evaluating the disclosures in the financial statements the audit.
-If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.
+We primarily focus our work in these areas by assessing the Trustees' judgements against available evidence, forming our own judgements, and evaluating the disclosures in the financial statements.

 We test and examine information, using sampling and other auditing techniques, to the extent we consider necessary to provide a reasonable basis for us to draw conclusions.
 We obtain audit evidence through testing the effectiveness of controls, substantive procedures or a combination of both.